HumanCellAtlas/data-store/README.md

 1. Choose a region that has support for Cloud Functions and set `GCP_DEFAULT_REGION` to that region.
 See https://cloud.google.com/about/locations/ for a list of supported regions.

-1. Run `gcloud config set project PROJECT_ID` where PROJECT_ID is the ID, not the name (!) of the GCP project you selected earlier.
+1. Run `gcloud config set project PROJECT_ID` **where PROJECT_ID is the ID, not the name (i.e: hca-store-21555, NOT just hca-store) of the GCP project you selected earlier**.

 1. Enable required APIs: